 "Like most people, I tried to do research and gather as much information I can when paying for something I don't know much of, especially online.
 This was the case with TEFL International Tokyo.
 I wanted to pursue an English career in Japan and what better way than to take my TEFL certification in Tokyo.
 I narrowed my search to TEFL International Tokyo, mostly because their website was the most organized and well-presented.
 But could I trust them?

 My personal experience with TEFL International Tokyo can be summed up as one of the most worthwhile investment I've made, with my time, effort and money.
 It's easy to assume that getting my certification was a formality, but I was most pleasantly surprised that the instructors, the material, the course... are all legit - they want you to learn, they want you to get the most out of the course, they want you to grow in your experience as an English instructor in Japan.

 Larry and "Coach" Dave have DECADES of combined teaching experience and were such a valuable resource both inside and outside the classroom.
 The other instructors and staff all were very supportive and everyone created a relaxed-yet-focused, supportive learning environment.

-Lastly, Larry and his wife Yuko (and the people of TEFL International) are genuinely good people.
+Lastly, Larry and his wife Yuko (and the people of TEFL International Tokyo) are genuinely good people.
 Not only do they care about each student young and old, but you can easily see they are an asset and blessing to their town with how they interact with their community.
-Things such as sponsoring a child in-need to holding sidewalk sales, whose proceeds go to mothers in-need, go well beyond the context of a school, but speak volumes as to the character of those in charge of TEFL International."
+Things such as sponsoring a child in-need to holding sidewalk sales, whose proceeds go to mothers in-need, go well beyond the context of a school, but speak volumes as to the character of those in charge of TEFL International Tokyo."

 Cornelio Natividad II, America